 Dennis Quaid’s cocksure playing is likable.
 (This is the film where he and Meg Ryan met and would later marry).
 This was also the first major starring role of Martin Short (although Short is playing a part that should have been cast with Woody Allen).
 The Industrial Light and Magic special effects are expectedly good, although the only moment the film evokes the same wondrousness that Fantastic Voyage did is the momentarily beautiful image of Dennis Quaid’s sub entering Meg Ryan’s womb and seeing their unborn child’s foetus.

-Joe Dante’s other films are:– Piranha (1978) and The Howling (1980), the third episode of the anthology Twilight Zone – The Movie (1983), Gremlins (1984), the fine Explorers (1985), segments of the comedy skit anthology Amazon Women on the Moon (1987), the suburban paranoia black comedy The ‘Burbs (1989), Gremlins 2: The New Batch (1990), the excellent Matinee (1993) about a genre fan’s childhood, the toy wars film Small Soldiers (1998), the witty toon adventure Looney Tunes: Back in Action (2003), the Young Adult horror film The Hole (2009), Burying the Ex (2014) about a zombie ex-girlfriend and an episode of the horror anthology Nightmare Cinema (2018).
+Joe Dante’s other films are:– Piranha (1978) and The Howling (1980), the third episode of the anthology Twilight Zone – The Movie (1983), Gremlins (1984), the fine Explorers (1985), segments of the comedy skit anthology Amazon Women on the Moon (1987), the suburban paranoia black comedy The ‘Burbs (1989), Gremlins 2: The New Batch (1990), the excellent Matinee (1993) about a genre fan’s childhood, the toy wars film Small Soldiers (1998), the witty toon adventure Looney Tunes: Back in Action (2003), the Young Adult horror film The Hole (2009), Burying the Ex (2014) about a zombie ex-girlfriend and the Mirari episode of the horror anthology Nightmare Cinema (2018).
 Dante also created the delightful smalltown paranoia tv series Eerie Indiana (1991-2) and produced the short-lived The Osiris Chronicles (1998), as well as the film adaptation of the comic-book legend The Phantom (1996).

 Screenwriter Jeffrey Boam delivered several other scripts of genre interest including David Cronenberg’s adaptation of Stephen King’s clairvoyance thriller The Dead Zone (1983), The Lost Boys (1987), Indiana Jones and the Last Crusade (1989) and the comic-book superhero adaptation The Phantom (1996), as well as the wrote scripts for the first two Lethal Weapon sequels and created the tv series The Adventures of Brisco County, Jr. (1993-4), a Western with SF elements.